JMP Securities Trims Snap (NYSE:SNAP) Target Price to $50.00

-Snap (NYSE:SNAP – Get Rating) had its target price cut by analysts at JMP Securities from $65.00 to $50.00 in a note issued to investors on Friday, Benzinga reports.
-The firm presently has a “market outperform” rating on the stock.
-JMP Securities’ price objective indicates a potential upside of 69.95% from the stock’s current price.
+Snap (NYSE:SNAP – Get Rating) had its target price reduced by JMP Securities from $65.00 to $50.00 in a report issued on Friday morning, Benzinga reports.
+JMP Securities currently has a market outperform rating on the stock.

-Several other research analysts have also commented on the stock.
-Morgan Stanley dropped their price objective on shares of Snap from $60.00 to $59.00 and set an “overweight” rating for the company in a research note on Tuesday, March 29th.
-Zacks Investment Research lowered shares of Snap from a “hold” rating to a “sell” rating and set a $44.00 price objective on the stock. in a research report on Tuesday, January 11th.
-Susquehanna Bancshares dropped their target price on Snap from $60.00 to $42.00 in a research report on Friday, February 4th.
-Jefferies Financial Group cut their target price on Snap from $60.00 to $52.00 in a research note on Wednesday.
-Finally, JPMorgan Chase & Co. decreased their price target on Snap from $50.00 to $47.00 in a research note on Friday.
-One analyst has rated the stock with a sell rating, seven have assigned a hold rating and twenty-four have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company presently has an average rating of “Buy” and an average price target of $54.26.
+Several other equities analysts have also issued reports on the company.
+Morgan Stanley reduced their price target on Snap from $60.00 to $59.00 and set an overweight rating on the stock in a research report on Tuesday, March 29th.
+Susquehanna decreased their target price on shares of Snap from $42.00 to $34.00 in a research note on Friday.
+KeyCorp increased their price target on shares of Snap from $36.00 to $45.00 in a research report on Friday, February 4th.
+Zacks Investment Research cut shares of Snap from a hold rating to a sell rating and set a $44.00 price objective on the stock. in a research report on Tuesday, January 11th.
+Finally, Jefferies Financial Group dropped their target price on shares of Snap from $60.00 to $52.00 in a report on Wednesday.
+One analyst has rated the stock with a sell rating, seven have issued a hold rating and twenty-four have assigned a buy rating to the company.
+According to MarketBeat, Snap currently has an average rating of Buy and an average price target of $54.26.

-In related news, VP Jerry James Hunter sold 63,623 shares of the business’s stock in a transaction on Wednesday, February 16th.
+In related news, VP Jerry James Hunter sold 63,623 shares of the company’s stock in a transaction on Wednesday, February 16th.
 The stock was sold at an average price of $39.86, for a total transaction of $2,536,012.78.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, insider Jeremi Gorman sold 10,285 shares of the stock in a transaction dated Friday, February 4th.
-The shares were sold at an average price of $40.00, for a total value of $411,400.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CAO Rebecca Morrow sold 8,405 shares of the firm’s stock in a transaction dated Monday, April 18th.
+The stock was sold at an average price of $32.25, for a total value of $271,061.25.
+Following the completion of the transaction, the chief accounting officer now directly owns 229,383 shares in the company, valued at $7,397,601.75.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 1,243,234 shares of company stock valued at $47,018,853.
+In the last 90 days, insiders have sold 1,243,234 shares of company stock worth $47,018,853.

-A number of large investors have recently added to or reduced their stakes in SNAP.
-Truist Financial Corp raised its holdings in shares of Snap by 15.6% in the third quarter.
-Truist Financial Corp now owns 171,514 shares of the company’s stock worth $12,671,000 after buying an additional 23,157 shares during the last quarter.
-AMS Capital Ltda acquired a new position in shares of Snap in the 4th quarter valued at $6,584,000.
-Balyasny Asset Management LLC purchased a new position in Snap in the 3rd quarter worth $13,460,000.
-Alpha DNA Investment Management LLC acquired a new stake in Snap during the 3rd quarter worth about $1,606,000.
-Finally, Cerro Pacific Wealth Advisors LLC purchased a new stake in Snap during the 4th quarter valued at about $207,000.
-54.85% of the stock is currently owned by institutional investors.
+Several large investors have recently modified their holdings of SNAP.
+Jennison Associates LLC grew its position in Snap by 9.3% during the third quarter.
+Jennison Associates LLC now owns 45,038,008 shares of the company’s stock valued at $3,326,958,000 after buying an additional 3,833,307 shares during the period.
+Lone Pine Capital LLC boosted its stake in shares of Snap by 47.9% during the 4th quarter.
+Lone Pine Capital LLC now owns 33,478,637 shares of the company’s stock worth $1,574,500,000 after acquiring an additional 10,839,980 shares during the last quarter.
+Wellington Management Group LLP grew its position in shares of Snap by 3.9% during the 3rd quarter.
+Wellington Management Group LLP now owns 15,070,978 shares of the company’s stock valued at $1,113,293,000 after acquiring an additional 563,111 shares during the period.
+Baillie Gifford & Co. increased its stake in shares of Snap by 123.8% in the 4th quarter.
+Baillie Gifford & Co. now owns 11,709,169 shares of the company’s stock worth $550,682,000 after purchasing an additional 6,477,834 shares in the last quarter.
+Finally, Geode Capital Management LLC raised its holdings in Snap by 4.9% in the 4th quarter.
+Geode Capital Management LLC now owns 9,710,964 shares of the company’s stock worth $455,816,000 after purchasing an additional 452,936 shares during the period.
+Hedge funds and other institutional investors own 54.85% of the company’s stock.

 About Snap (Get Rating)